MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 :::image type="content" source="media/rso-optimized-schedule-board-routes.png" alt-text="Screenshot of Resource Scheduling Optimization and the schedule board.":::

-Resource Scheduling Optimization is a paid add-in to the [Universal Resource Scheduling solution](../common-scheduler/schedule-anything-with-universal-resource-scheduling.md) and is built on top of its entities.
-Organizations that use Dynamics 365 Field Service, Customer Service, and Project Service Automation have Universal Resource Scheduling built into their applications.
+Resource Scheduling Optimization is a paid add-in to Dynamics 365 Field Service and is built on top of the entities in [Universal Resource Scheduling solution](../common-scheduler/schedule-anything-with-universal-resource-scheduling.md).

 ## Get to know the key benefits